Consistency model: Release consistency

 The release consistency model relaxes the weak consistency model by distinguishing the entrance synchronization operation from the exit synchronization operation.
 Under weak ordering, when a synchronization operation is to be seen, all operations in all processors need to be visible before the synchronization operation is done and the processor proceeds.
-However, under release consistency model, during the entry to a critical section, termed as "acquire", all operations with respect to the local memory variables need to be completed.
+However, under the release consistency model, during the entry to a critical section, termed as "acquire", all operations with respect to the local memory variables need to be completed.
 During the exit, termed as "release", all changes made by the local processor should be propagated to all other processors.
 Coherence is still maintained.

 The acquire operation is a load/read that is performed to access the critical section.
 A release operation is a store/write performed to allow other processors to use the shared variables.

 Among synchronization variables, sequential consistency or processor consistency can be maintained.
 Using SC, all competing synchronization variables should be processed in order.
 However, with PC, a pair of competing variables need to only follow this order.
 Younger acquires can be allowed to happen before older releases.